-The project started with a huge six-voice polysynth that would have both a guitar version and a keyboard version.
+The project had three main parts, with the Avatar being the only product that saw the light of day.
+The other two parts were a huge six-voice polysynth that would have both a guitar version and a keyboard version.
 The guitar version was dubbed the "Centaur VI".

 Thanks to the help of the Alan R Pearlman Foundation I had the pleasure of interviewing David Friend and Bill Singer of ARP who worked on the Avatar project for my documentary "Electromotive - The Story of ARP Instruments".
 Found at 1:17:19 in the embedded link below is the specific section of the film where we cover this bit of musical history.

 Please take a moment to check out the Foundation here:

 One of the engineers who worked on the Centaur VI passed on what he could recall about its features.